embroidery-space/xsp-specs/ursa/oxs.md

   The known values are:

+  - `quarter` - A small (1/4) full stitch.
+    Is is also known as a petit.

   - `specialstitch` _by Embroidery Studio_ - A special stitch from the XSD pattern.

     Stitch objects of this type have a `modindex` attribute that specifies the special stitch model defined in the `special_stitch_models` section.